andrewacashner/hearingfaithms/chapters/chapter-3.md

 While it may be more conventional to label these traditions "doctrines" or "dogmas" (particularly after Trent), they represent more than officially codified propositions.
-Rather, the tropes of Christmas include not only doctrinal concepts like the two natures of the incarnate Christ as divine and human, but extend also to attitudes, affects, frames of mind---all the cultural practices that go into making the festival "feel like Christmas."
+Rather, the tropes of Christmas include not only doctrinal concepts (like the two natures of the incarnate Christ as divine and human), but extend also to the attitudes, affects, and social, bodily practices that go into making the festival feel like Christmas.
-It is more helpful for understanding devotional culture if we treat the term *orthodoxy* as including not only "right belief" but also the whole complex of mental convictions, emotional attitudes, and social, bodily practices that form the "proper ways of worshipping" as understood within a particular religious community.[^feasts-and-seasons]
+The function of early modern Catholic feasts was not so much to teach people that Christ *is* something, as to cultivate devotion to Christ *as* something.
+The primary goal was not indocrination but doxology---not so much believing correctly as worshipping properly.[^feasts-and-seasons]

 [^feasts-and-seasons]:
-@Grimes:Beginnings, 54--62, identifies distinct but interlinked ritual modes of "liturgy" and "celebration."
+This concept of devotion as including both formal and informal, official and popular practices brings together the distinct but interlinked ritual modes of "liturgy" and "celebration" theorized by @Grimes:Beginnings, 54--62.
 Scholars of ritual studies and Christian liturgical theology have consistently argued that liturgy does more than promulgate doctrines, but musicological and philological studies of post-Tridentine religious arts have not always paid